tahoma2d/tahoma2d_docs/CONTRIBUTING.md

 ## Preparation (to be done once for the first time)

-1. `fork` OpenToonz to your GitHub account from `opentoonz/opentoonz_docs`.
+1. `fork` Tahoma to your GitHub account from `tahoma/tahoma_docs`.

-   - click the `fork` button at the top-right corner of https://github.com/opentoonz/opentoonz_docs
+   - click the `fork` button at the top-right corner of https://github.com/tahoma/tahoma_docs

 1. `clone` the repository. (w/ Git Bash)